Idov31/UdpInspector/README.md

 * Duplicate the handle to the socket (identified with \Device\Afd).
 * Extract from the socket the remote address.

+## Compiling
+I was using Visual Studio 2019, strongly recommand to use this for compilation.

 ## References
 I strongly recommand to read and see the interesting article about ShadowMove:
 * https://www.usenix.org/system/files/sec20summer_niakanlahiji_prepub.pdf